Home

 Then I recalled that some time ago I read a book for Leibniz, which mentioned his calculating machine, for which he spent a lot of money, without satisfactory result.
 I decided to spare some time in this direction.
 Certainly, I also wasted much time and money experimenting and troubleshooting the construction of my device.
 Finally, I managed to construct a rather advanced and reliable machine.
 Most difficulties I met during the construction of the tens carrying mechanism

-Hahn needed quite some time to solve the problem with the tens-carry mechanism (he complained several times for poor quality work of his mechanicians), but he managed to resolve it, partly by changing the initial rectangular form of the machine with a circular.
-So the first working copies of the machine had ten digital positions, the latter had 12 digital positions.
+Hahn needed quite some time to solve the problem with the tens-carry mechanism (he complained several times about the poor quality work of his mechanicians), but he managed to resolve it, partly by changing the initial rectangular form of the machine with a circular.
+So the first working copies of the machine had ten digital positions, and the latter had 12 digital positions.

 The calculating machine of Hahn, a drawing